In this post we will share with you the best web designer hosting options.

 What type of web hosting should I go for?
 Linux or Windows?

-I personaly prefer Linux and by having a Linux hosting it does not mean that you have to create your website on Linux.
+I personaly prefer Linux and it does not mean that you have to create your website on Linux.

 You would create your website on eg a PC or a MAC and then you would just publish your site using your ftp access details.
 What is really important is that the company that you choose is there when you need them.